 Botox and Fillers last different amounts of time.

 The effects of Botox are visible between 2-10 days of treatment and last about 3-6 months, depending on the person and how many treatments they have had.
 It is more common for effects to last longer after multiple treatments.

 Fillers, on the other hand, can last for different amounts of time based on the type.
 For example, calcium fillers which are used for deeper lines last 12-14 months, while hyaluronic acid fillers, like Juvederm, last 5-24 months.
 And unlike Botox, fillers can be easily dissolved at any time.

 As with any cosmetic procedure, Botox and filler have side effects, the most common being bruising, similar to that of getting a shot at the doctor’s office.

 If you notice any side effects more serious than bruising and soreness, contact a medical professional.

-In both cases, the major side effects only arouse from getting injections from someone who lacks experience.
-It is not necessary to go to a doctor or plastic surgeon to get fillers or botox, but it is essential to research where you are getting treatment.
+In both cases, the major side effects only arise from getting injections from someone who lacks experience.
+It is not necessary to go to a doctor or plastic surgeon to get fillers or Botox, but it is essential to research where you are getting treatment.